-3.2 Connecting the developer repository to the common repository
+4.2 Connecting the developer repository to the common repository where <username> is Alice's Bitbucket username.

 Alice now needs to connect her developer repository to the new common repository and push its contents to it.
 She goes to the developer repository and performs the following magic for doing this: